 Because they're good sources of protein and calcium, milk and dairy products form part of a healthy diet.

 Our bodies need protein to work properly and to grow or repair themselves.
-Calcium helps to keep our bones strong.
+Calcium helps to keep our bones and teeth strong.
 The calcium in dairy foods is particularly good for us because our bodies absorb it easily.

 Healthy dairy choices for adults